seanmcelroy/Mystiko/README.txt

 ==== Known issues / coming improvmeents ====

-It is possible to discern when any block is associated with the same manifest file, which could be incriminating depending on the content and how oppresive the governing regime of the user may be.
+Issue: It is possible to discern when any block is associated with the same manifest file by comparing the hash blocks within the manifest, which could be incriminating depending on the content and how oppresive the governing regime of the user may be.

+Response: This will soon be resolved by a coming feature that will XOR the hash blocks in the manifest file with the last 32 bytes of all other encrypted pieces.
+This means that it requires all pieces plus the manifest file to verify the association of a block to a manifest file.

+Issue: It is possible to discern the last block of a file since it is a smaller size than the other uniform 10 MB blocks for files over 10 MB.

+Response: This will soon be resolved by a coming feature to randomize the size of blocks when MPM creates a package.
+This also has the additional benefit of changing the total block count and hash values for each MPM parsing of any target file.

+Issue: It is possible to discern, by default operation, the name of a file that blocks represent.

+Response: This will soon be resolved by removing the base file name from generated blocks.